TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/default_styles.md

 To address inconsistencies across browsers and establish a consistent starting point for styling, some developers started using CSS resets.
 These resets are stylesheets containing CSS rules aimed at altering or removing the defaults set by user-agent stylesheets.
 Using them can help achieve consistency, and can provide a clean slate for developers to apply their styles without interference.

-<span id="resets-optional"></span>While CSS resets are still commonly used, they are not mandatory.
+While CSS resets are still commonly used, they are not mandatory.
 Some developers opt not to use them, while others create their own or utilize prebuilt resets.
 It's important to understand that resets are subjective and opinionated, reflecting the preferences of the developer who created them.
 You can decide how you wish to do things yourself.

 ### Assignment